-The New World Collection by New York City-based interior designer Sasha Bikoff is an Americana-inspired line for New Ravenna.
+Interior designer Sasha Bikoff creates an Americana-inspired line of tile for New Ravenna.
 Following her design debut with an apartment in the famed Dakota, Sasha Bikoff was dubbed the “interior designer for the young and wealthy” by the New York Times and the “go-to decorator for Manhattan’s well-heeled millennial set” by the New York Post.

 Sasha has dabbled in many design elements, fabric being her most recent endeavor.
 But one thing she hadn’t done—until now—was tile.
 Bikoff says, “I’ve wanted to do tile for awhile.
 I think of tile as being really connected to a sense of place,” citing Portugal and the Middle East as places with long traditions of the medium.
 “But I thought, America doesn’t really have a signature tile.”